Summary

 2024 U.S. Senate election

-In April 2023, Justice announced his candidacy for the 2024 United States Senate election in West Virginia.[48]
+In April 2023, Justice announced his candidacy for the 2024 United States Senate election in West Virginia.[50]
 Justice defeated U.S. Representative Alex Mooney for the Republican nomination with 61 percent of the vote.
-The Democratic incumbent, Joe Manchin, is not running for reelection and Justice will face Glenn Elliott, the mayor of Wheeling, West Virginia, in the general election.[49]
+The Democratic incumbent, Joe Manchin, did not run for reelection.
+Justice defeated Glenn Elliott, the former Democratic mayor of Wheeling, West Virginia, in the general election.[51][52]

 Political positions